ibm-cloud-docs/vpc/limitations.md

 * Activity Tracker logs (request logs and resource lifecycle event logs) are not available.
 * Updating the profile of a created instance is not supported.
 * Live migration is not supported.

+* We have temporarily suspended API support for creating new instances from an existing boot volume.
+For more information, see the [API change log](/docs/vpc?topic=vpc-api-change-log).

 ## Storage restrictions
 {: #storage-restrictions}